aschwizzy710/meteor_angular_todo/README.md

 Meteor Todo App with Angular - Integrate Meteor and AngularJS

-Not my original code.
-Impementation of the Meteor / Angular tutorial on the Meteor website.
+Impementation of the Meteor / Angular tutorial from the Meteor website.